mimersql/MimerPy/doc/userguide.rst

 Because of this there are some limitations and a few things to keep in mind while using the current version MimerPy.

-* DLL and Data Manipulation Language (DML) statements should (can) not be mixed in the same transaction.
+* DDL and Data Manipulation Language (DML) statements should (can) not be mixed in the same transaction.
 * DDL statement are always committed.

 In most sequences of DDL and DML mixing, MimerPy will raise a